Skawinka 2-0 Dragoons: Tough Day at the Office

 Second Half

-Skawinka struck a devastating blow just five minutes after the restart.
-A low shot from the edge of the box beat Muñoz to give the hosts a 1-1 lead.
+Despite a bright start to the half, Skawinka struck a devastating blow just five minutes after the restart.
+The hosts got in down the Dragoons left and put a ball across the the box.
+Good hold up play, saw Adam Kapusta hit a low shot from the edge of the box, that beat Muñoz to give the hosts a 1-0 lead.
 Unfortunately, this opening goal completely disrupted the Dragoons’ rhythm just as they looked to assert dominance.

-Disaster struck in the 60th minute, however, when a spectacular shot from miles out sailed over Munoz’s head. and into the net This second goal completely knocked the wind out of the Expats’ sails and left them with a mountain to climb.
+The Dragoons looked to hit back, but disaster struck in the 60th minute.
+Koki Oe’s poor attempted pass went straight to Oskar Pustelnik, who sent a spectacular shot from just inside the Expats’ half that sailed over the stranded Munoz’s head and into the net.
+This second goal completely knocked the wind out of the Expats’ sails and left them with a mountain to climb.
 Hoping to change their fortunes, the management introduced Adrian Paliś and Bernabe García for Atzori and Chowaniec.

 Fighting Til the Final Whistle